e-j-w/G4TIP/README.md

 ### Build the simulation code

-The program is then compiled from source using the following commands (substituting the appropriate directories):
+The program is then compiled from source using the following commands (substituting the appropriate directory):

 ```
 cmake -DGeant4_DIR=/path/to/geant4_install_directory/lib/GEANT4_VERSION .